lechihoang/binance-market-streaming-pipeline/README.md

 ## Overview

-This project demonstrates a complete real-time data pipeline that:
+This project demonstrates a complete real-time data pipeline designed to handle high-throughput streaming data (1,000-10,000+ messages/second) from cryptocurrency exchanges.
+The pipeline:

 1. Connects to Binance WebSocket API to receive live trade and ticker data
 2. Streams data through Apache Kafka for reliable message delivery